 Best Faraday Bags 2026 — Picked by Use Case

 We build these bags ourselves, so instead of pretending to have independently lab-tested every competitor, here are our own picks by category — based on real size, material, and price differences you can check on each product page.
+Everything here is in stock and ships now.

 Built specifically for a key fob's shape rather than a general pouch — full-grain leather, small enough for a keychain, also available in Brown, Dark Grey, or as a 2-pack if you need to cover two vehicles.
+For a home drop-box, see the Faraday Box ($44.95).

 The lowest price point in this collection — a general-purpose pouch for a phone, key fob, or cards if you just want to try Faraday shielding without committing to a specialty bag.